How to Conquer Your Multi Location Inventory Management Woes

 Despite the rise of the direct to consumer business model, many manufacturers still use middlemen to sell part of their inventory.

 Most of the times it’s not needed for them to track inventory in these locations, but it does happen under certain circumstances.
 For example, if you have a consignment inventory agreement with a reseller, in which case they only pay for the stock after it is sold.

 PRO TIP: Looking to organize your inventory?
 Try out our free manufacturer inventory spreadsheet template to see if it can help you get started.

 Right, so we know why manufacturing businesses need inventory management for multiple locations.
 But what are the challenges that come with this approach?

 Unsurprisingly, there are more than a few problems that arise when you split your cozy business up around the land.

 For one, you’re now going to have to maintain stock counts for more than a single warehouse.
 That takes time and organization, especially if you are moving materials between the two.

 And the management of communication between warehouses is, of course, an issue in itself.
 Employees are much more likely to miscommunicate when they are not working in the same location.

 This can lead to bottlenecks in both manufacturing processes as well as managing orders.

-But even more important than issues of communication and stock counts is that product-making businesses find it difficult to manage their production in line with inventory levels when multiple sites are involved.
+But even more important than issues of communication and stock counts is that manufacturing businesses find it difficult to manage their production in line with inventory levels when multiple sites are involved.